vistadataproject/vistadataproject.github.io/demoVAM1/index.md

 Unlike _XUS INTRO DETAILS_, this RPC was handled by the _VICS Server_ and not by _VISTA_.
 The server's _User Service_ knows about all the users of the demo _VISTA_ - it is designed to scale and could centrally manage the users of all _130 VISTAs_ deployed in the VA.

 Centralizing data requires unambiguous national identifiers for all VA data.
 Currently, data is identified within a single VISTA.
-For example, the response above of _XUS GET USER INFO_ shows _63_ is the demo VISTA's identifier of Robert Alexander.
+For example, the response above of _XUS GET USER INFO_ shows _63_ is _Demo VISTA_'s identifier of Robert Alexander.
 A different VISTA may use _63_ for a different user.
 The _VICS Identifier Service_ turns such per VISTA identifiers into national, unambiguous equivalents while maintaining per VISTA identification for CPRS RPC emulation.

 Back in CPRS, you are asked to select a Patient ...